abdelkd/kaizen/3 - Zettelkasten/Do not use React's useState hook when there's no UI update.md

 aliases:
 created: 2025-04-20 00:13:26
 ---
-# Do not use React's useState hook when there's no UI update
+# Do not use React's `useState` hook when there's no UI update

 Sometimes we use `useState` to store a value we need in our component but this value isn't rendered on the UI, just used internally.
-This is bad practice because on each time the value changes the component has to rerender even thought there's no UI change.
+This is bad practice because on each time the value changes the component has to re-render even thought there's no UI change.
 Here's an example showing it:

 ```typescript
 function BadComponent() {